-Wayne Circuit Judge Halloran gets good news in complaint case
+Wayne Circuit judge gets good news in complaint case

 A fact-finder who overheard arguments in a judicial misconduct case involving a Wayne Circuit Court family judge should be dismissed, according to a disciplinary report.